AutodeskGames/stingray-docs/source/stingray_help/get_involved.md

 ## Write a plugin

-You don't even have to wait for us to get off our duffs and put in that new killer feature you want -- you can roll up your sleeves and get your hands dirty with our plug-in SDK.
+You don't even have to wait for us to put in that killer feature you want -- you can roll up your sleeves and get your hands dirty with our plug-in SDK.
 Extend the editor with new tools and workflows, extend the runtime engine with new behaviors and new data types, or just package up Stingray assets into reusable, redistributable modules.

 Check out the [SDK Help](http://help-staging.autodesk.com/view/Stingray/ENU/?contextId=SDK_HOME) and the [sample repository](https://github.com/AutodeskGames/stingray-plugin-api-samples) to get started.